iwashis/PF2025_MINIMCB/Markdowns/Projects/ConcurrentComputing.md

 ### Example Program: Dining Philosophers

-Here's a text representation of the dining philosophers problem before parsing:
+Here's a text representation of the dining philosophers problem before parsing (this is just an approximation, and does not need to be the final syntax):

 ```
 // Dining Philosophers Problem

 // Define number of philosophers
 let numPhils = 5;

+// Declare fork resources
+foreach 0 to 4 as i {
+  declareResource "fork" ++ i;
+};

 // For each philosopher
 foreach 0 to 4 as i {